 \section{Database Generation and Utilization}

 One of the major objectives of this work is to couple the historical hydro data available in the literature \cite{USACE}, \cite{Britishhydro} with the electrical data.
-The unit level generation dispatch data obtained from the Supervisory Control and Acquisition Data (SCADA) measurements are taken as an Energy Management system (EMS) snapshot of the system operating condition that can be utilized in the various planning cases considered in this work.
-This hydro data and the electrical data for various plants and units considered in this work has been uploaded to the Database Management System (DBMS), DB Browser \cite{DB} software tool using the structured query language (SQL) libraries utilized through various python scripts developed as part of this work.
+The unit-level generation dispatch data obtained from the Supervisory Control and Acquisition Data (SCADA) measurements are taken as an energy management system snapshot of the system operating condition that can be used in the various planning cases considered in this work.
+This hydro data and the electrical data for various plants and units has been uploaded to the Database Management System DB Browser \cite{DB} software tool using the structured query language (SQL) libraries through various python scripts developed as part of this work.

-\subsection{Source, Structure and Data Description}
+\subsection{Source, Structure, and Data Description}

-The timeseries hydro data, unit level MW dispatch data, for this work, that has been populated in to the database has been divided into six sections whose details has been presented below:
+The timeseries hydro data and unit-level MW dispatch data for this work have been populated into the database and divided into six sections whose details are presented below: